 The DYN comes from CBD, a 1968 children’s book written and illustrated by the prolific cartoonist William Steig where letters are sounded out – so they created DYN which when pronounced sounds something like “dee wine”.

-You can find their wines in Calistoga at Jole Restaurant, the Calistoga Wine Stop and at Solage.
-They are selectively distributed in New York, New Jersey and along the west coast of Florida.
-To purchase wine, visit: www.dyn2880.com
+You can often find select wines and vintages at Backroom Wines in Napa and in Calistoga at the Calistoga Wine Stop and Solage Resort.
+The wines are selectively distributed in New York, New Jersey and along the west coast of Florida.
+To purchase wine, or join their wine club, visit: www.dyn2880.com